unchainedio/deploy-dashmasternode/README.md

 Requirements
 ------------

-- Ansible: 'pip install ansible'
+- **Ansible:** `pip install ansible`
+-
-- SSH keys: Ansible operates via SSH keys, if you dont have ssh keys installed you will need to generate your own ssh keys.  'ssh-keygen' in your terminal and it will create a new key for you.
+- **SSH keys:** Ansible operates via SSH keys, if you dont have ssh keys installed you will need to generate your own ssh keys.  'ssh-keygen' in your terminal and it will create a new key for you.
-- A fresh Ubuntu VPS.
+- **A fresh Ubuntu VPS.**

-Role
+**Make sure you can ssh into the machine before running this script**

 Variables

 --------------

-Variables are located in `deploy-dashmasternode/defaults/main.yml`
+**Variables are located in** `deploy-dashmasternode/defaults/main.yml`.

 **Users: users in the system, admin user to administer the system and dash_user to install dash**